Reviewed by Matt Ritchey

 Travel back to a simpler….
 (Well, SEEMINGLY simpler) time when neighbors were friendly with everyone, communists were the enemy, and a pesky nuclear missile mishap last Spring is no reason you can’t enjoy a July Fourth BBQ!

-To delve into the characters and stories would be to deprive you of all the fun, but NEIGHBORHOOD (written by Scott Golden, directed by Kristen Boule, and created with Tiffany Asta) boasts great performances from the entire cast (I followed a thread with Lucas Alifano’s charmingly clueless astronaut Odell and Joe Hernandez—Kolski’s furiously anti-Communist Randall), and a finale which smartly ties up all of the plotlines, so that even if you missed connecting with other scenes, the story is clear.
-(Incidentally, there’s more than one ending, so if you had a beautiful day in the NEIGHBORHOOD, you can return and likely catch a different ending!)
+To delve into the characters and stories would be to deprive you of all the fun.
+But NEIGHBORHOOD (written by Scott Golden, directed by Kristen Boule, and created with Tiffany Asta) boasts great performances from the entire cast, and a finale that smartly ties up all of the plotlines.
+(I followed a thread with Lucas Alifano’s charmingly clueless astronaut Odell and Joe Hernandez—Kolski’s furiously anti-Communist Randall).
+So that even if you missed connecting with other scenes, the story is clear.
+(Incidentally, there’s more than one ending.
+So if you had a beautiful day in the NEIGHBORHOOD, you can return and likely catch a different ending!)

 Run Time: 50 minutes

 Written/Created by Scott Golden

 FEATURING Lucas Alifano, Dana Deruyck, Everjohn Feliciano, Peter Fluet, Gregory Guy-Gordon, Joe Hernandez-Kolski, Kelly O’Malley, Sam Sheeks, and Leigh Wulff.
 Also, special appearances by William and Ethan Aldridge.

 Copyright © 2021 Gia On The Move.
 All rights reserved.